-Women of Hope is a philanthropic group of women who have come together around their common interest in making the world a better place for abused and neglected children and youth served by Austin Children’s Shelter.
-Established in 2011, Women of Hope has raised more than $600,000 through annual membership dues, third-party fundraisers and other gifts to Austin Children’s Shelter.
+Women of Hope is a philanthropic group of women who have come together around their common interest in making the world a better place for abused and neglected children and youth served by SAFE Programs on the Austin Children’s Shelter Campus.
+Established in 2011, Women of Hope has raised more than $600,000 through annual membership dues, third-party fundraisers and other gifts to SAFE’s Austin Children’s Shelter Campus.

 Women of Hope fulfill their mission through: